Although a quartet only needs 4 musicians to perform, it requires more than that to provide a year-round service.

 As a young teenager, Terri attended boarding school on a music scholarship where she was introduced to the viola for a brief period and returned to Jersey at 15 to complete her education.

 Terri later obtained grade 8 Viola, performers diploma on Piano and an honours degree at the London College of Music, before moving on to Kingston University where she studied a Post Graduate Certificate of Education in music.
 She returned to Jersey in 1997 for a summer holiday with the intention of returning to London to pursue a career in music, however ended up staying in Jersey to teach piano.
-In the last 15 years she has been a classroom music teacher but has also taught the piano, violin and viola both privately and in several schools.
-She currently teaches piano, violin and viola at Beaulieu Convent and F.C.J. schools where she has been involved in many of their musical productions.
+Since her return, she has been a classroom music teacher but has also taught the piano, violin and viola both privately and in several schools.
+She currently teaches piano, violin and viola at Beaulieu Convent where she has been involved in many of their musical productions.
+In the summer of 2019, Terri took her ARSM Diploma on viola.

 Her local performing credits are just as impressive.
-She has been involved in a multitude of performing work, including the Jersey Symphony Orchestra, the St Cecilia Guild of Strings, the Jersey Chamber Orchestra, a local Irish Folk Rock Band Run for Cover, Inside Job, a 10 piece covers band, the St Martin’s Old Thyme Music Hall, the First Tower School of Dancing and a small choral group The Songsmiths.
+She has been involved in a multitude of performing work, including the Jersey Symphony Orchestra, the St Cecilia Guild of Strings, the Jersey Chamber Orchestra, a local Irish Folk Rock Band Run for Cover, The Jersey Bounce, the St Martin’s Old Thyme Music Hall, the First Tower School of Dancing and a small choral group The Songsmiths.

 Terri has also been the Musical Director for the Green Room Club as well as founding and running the No Strings Attached Quartet.